Aaron Judge Preview, Player Props: Yankees vs. Tigers

 Tigers Pitching Rankings

-- The Tigers pitching staff is 23rd in the league with a collective 8.4 strikeouts per nine innings.
+- The Tigers pitching staff ranks 22nd in MLB with a collective 8.4 strikeouts per nine innings.

-- The Tigers have the 19th-ranked team ERA across all league pitching staffs (4.47).
+- The Tigers' 4.48 team ERA ranks 19th among all league pitching staffs.

-- His most recent time out came in relief on Saturday when the righty threw one scoreless inning against the Chicago White Sox without giving up a hit.
+- In his most recent time out on Thursday, the righty tossed six scoreless innings against the New York Yankees while surrendering two hits.

-- The 27-year-old has amassed a 4.89 ERA and 7.6 strikeouts per nine innings in 12 games this season, while allowing a batting average of .206 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.